gtroch95/pop-music/README.md

-# Pop Record Collecting in the Streaming Age
+# Physical Media in the Streaming Age: Pop on Discogs

 ## Project Description: